openshift/insights-operator/docs/gathered-data.md

 Response is an array of netNamespaces.
 Netnamespace contains Name, EgressIPs and NetID attributes.

 * Location in archive: config/netnamespaces
-* Id in config: netnamespaces
+* Id in config: clusterconfig/netnamespaces
 * Since versions:
   * 4.6.20+
   * 4.7+